omarjmedina/Web-Scraping/README.md

 - The code generated the CSV file `job_postings_Data_Analyst_New_York_2025-02-08.csv` with a total of 39 records out of 3 searched pages:

     ![image](https://github.com/user-attachments/assets/f67d3a34-3e17-4bd9-8b4d-a820d87cadc6)

+## Challenges Faced

+- **Handling Missing Data:**

+    Initially, I encountered issues with missing job details, such as company names and salaries.
+Some job postings did not have all the required data.
+To overcome     this, I added fallback logic that assigns `None` when specific fields are not found, ensuring the program doesn't crash.

+- **Dynamic HTML Structure:**

+    CareerJet’s HTML structure wasn’t uniform across all job postings, making it challenging to identify consistent tags for scraping.
+I used CSS classes like         `company`, `salary`, and `location`, which I tailored based on trial and error until I found the most reliable selectors.

+- **Rate Limiting and IP Blocking:**

+    To mitigate issues with rate limiting (where the server might block multiple requests in a short time), I introduced a `sleep delay` between requests.
+This           helped prevent the IP from being blocked for making too many requests too quickly.